 Choose A Safe Thinning Agent

-As mentioned above, cannabis oil needs to be formulated with another ingredient in order to be liquid enough to be used in a vaporizer or vape pen.
+As mentioned above, cannabis oil must be formulated with another ingredient to be liquid enough to be used in a vaporizer or vape pen.

 We know that no PG, VG, MCT, or vitamin E is safe to be added – so what makes a safe thinning agent for vape cartridges then?

 Terpenes are volatile organic compounds found in cannabis, and all plants, that give cannabis its distinct smell and other plants their floral aromas.

 Through safe extraction processes, terpenes can be derived from the cannabis plant, separated, and added to a vape product.

 Will Vaping Get Me High?